 11 year old homeschooler Birke is cute as a button but watch out: he’s fierce in his criticism of our corporate food system.
 In the talk What’s Wrong with our Food System, listeners are challenged to consider where their food comes from and understand the hazards of our big box industrial food system.

 One of the most watched videos in TED history is Schools Kill Creativity by Sir Ken Robinson.
-This 2006 talk has over 14 million views worldwide.
+This 2006 talk has over 50 million views worldwide.
 Robinson reviews the history of education and provides a compelling case for how schools undermine learning and creativity.
 While this talk has been widely circulated you may not have seen Robinson’s follow up talk Bring on the Learning Revolution.
 In this talk Robinson advocates a radical restructuring of our educational system to allow for more individualized and personalized education including homeschooling.
+Daphne Koller’s What We Are Learning from Online Education discusses Coursera”s plan to improve educational access by making college courses from top universities available free to anyone with Internet access.

 One of my favorite education talks is The Child Driven Education by education scientist Sugata Mitra.
 He was inspired by the reality that so many of the children who most need access to education live where they do not have access to many resources.
 He sets up a series of experiments with kids in developing areas of the world where he sets up “Hole in the Wall” access to the Internet.
 He finds that with no instructions kids are able to self direct their own learning using the Internet.